-With the introduction of European-approved (UNECE22.05) helmets around the country this year, the issue becomes a little more complex, says helmet campaigner Wayne Carruthers.
+With the introduction of European-approved (UNECE22.05) helmets around the country, the issue becomes a little more complex, says helmet campaigner Wayne Carruthers.

 “One of the good things about buying an ECE helmet is that, because it has only just been allowed for sale, you know it hasn’t been sitting on the shelf too long,” says Wayne.

 On the other hand, Euro helmets only mandate the production serial number, not date of manufacture.

 Some do include manufacturer date and some don’t, leaving riders in the dark about how old a “new” helmet really is.

 “Perhaps this could be considered a flaw in that system,” Wayne says.